Josef Morgenstern

-Josef Morgenstern (born 6 June 1886 in Kis-Szlatina, Hungary; died after September 1942 in Auschwitz) was a Jewish art collector who was murdered by the Nazis in the Holocaust.
+Josef Morgenstern (born 6 June 1886 in Kis-Szlatina, Hungary; died after September 1942 in Auschwitz) was a Jewish art collector who was murdered by Nazis during the Holocaust.

 Early life

 Josef Morgenstern worked in the banking and tube industries in Vienna and Amsterdam from the 1920s.
 He studied political science at the University of Vienna, receiving his doctorate in 1928.
 Morgenstern was accepted as a supporting member of the Central Association of Architects in 1921.
-He married Alice (née Freund, born 1885 in Prag).
+He married Alice née Freund (born 1885 in Prag).
 In March 1922 the Morgensterns acquired a home at Apfelgasse 3, Vienna 4, furnished by architect Otto Bauer.

 Art collection

-The Morgenstern collected art.
-In the music room of their Vienna home hung the painting Vier Bäume (Four Trees) by Egon Schiele, which was to be shown at exhibitions in the Neue Galerie in Vienna and the Kunsthaus in Zurich in 1928 and 1930.
+Morgenstern collected various pieces of art.
+In the music room of his Vienna home hung the painting Vier Bäume (Four Trees) by Egon Schiele, which was to be shown at exhibitions in the Neue Galerie in Vienna and the Kunsthaus in Zurich in 1928 and 1930.
 The exact contents of the rest of collection is unknown.

 Nazi persecution

-When Austria joined the Nazi Third Reich in the Anschluss of March 1938, the Morgensterns were persecuted because they were Jewish.
+When Austria joined Nazi Germany in the Anschluss of March 1938, the Morgensterns were persecuted because they were Jewish.
 His employer, the limited partnership Kontinentale Eisenhandelsgesellschaft Kern & CoMorgenstern, fired him from his job as deputy head of the Röhrenkartell office in May 1938.
 The Morgensterns attempted unsuccessfully to flee to North America.
 Alice and Josef Morgenstern left Vienna for Yugoslavia on 13 August 1938 to the island of Korčula.
 In December 1938, they traveled to Brussels thanks to a work visa that Morgenstern was able to obtain in Zagreb.
-However, when German troops invaded Belgium in May 1940, Josef was arrested, deported to southern France, imprisoned in the Saint Cyprien camp, then, at the end of 1940, sent to the Gurs camp and then to the Drancy transit camp.
+However, when German troops invaded Belgium in May 1940, Josef was arrested and deported to southern France, where he was imprisoned in the Saint-Cyprien camp.
+At the end of 1940, he was transferred to the Gurs camp and later to the Drancy transit camp.
 On 9 September 1942 Josef Morgenstern was deported on the 30th deportation transport to Auschwitz, where he was murdered at an unknown date.
 Alice Morgenstern remained in hiding in Brussels with the help of her lodger.
 She died on 25 October 1970 in poverty in a Jewish old people's home in Brussels.
 Josef Morgenstern's only brother and all three of Alice Morgenstern's sisters were murdered by Nazis in the Holocaust.